 HIV transmission risk factors

-T-cell Lymphotrophic virus is a retrovirus that infects the T-cell or T-Lymphcyte.
+T-cell Lymphotrophic virus is a retrovirus that infects the T-cell or T-Lymphocyte.
 Most people infected will never experience any illness related to this virus.

-Those that do get sick usually suffer from Leukemi joint inflammation or inflammation of the muscles, lungs, skin and eyes.
+Those that do get sick usually suffer from Leukemia joint inflammation or inflammation of the muscles, lungs, skin, and eyes.

 HTLV is transmitted via sexual contact, blood, sharing of needles and from mother to baby in utero and through breastfeeding.

-Most advise that breastfeeding should be avoided all together.
+Most advise that breastfeeding should be avoided altogether.
 Although there is not enough research done on this.

 Tracy Behr, CBC, CLD (CBI)